security-force-monitor/sfm-research-handbook-old/en/datamodel/organizations.md

 ### Example of use

-`Supported the the Michoacan Attorney General's Office in a raid performed on 13 January 2008`
+`In March 1990 the previous Central Regional Military Command based in Taungoo was renamed Southern Regional Military Command, the previous Northwestern Regional Military Command based in Mandalay was renamed as the Central Regional Military Command and a new Northwestern Regional Military Command was created in Monywa.`

 ### Guidance on use

 We use this field to record information about the organization that is likely to provide useful context, additional information that does not fit into the data structure, and notes about how decisions were made about which data to include.
-Any sources used should be included inside the field.
+Any sources used should be referenced in the field.